-The City of Arvin is currently positioned for significant economic development opportunity.
+The City of Arvin is currently positioned for significant economic development opportunities.
 It has the political will and focused leadership needed at City Hall to catalyze growth.
 The support of informed community stakeholders needed to neutralize critics and skeptics.
 And now with this document, the City of Arvin has a roadmap for economic development that was developed with community input, reflects alignment with goals at City Hall, and whose progress will be monitored by all involved in helping create it.

 There are four components to the Arvin Economic Development Strategy (EDS): Community and Economic Development, Industrial Development, Commercial Development, and Tourism.
 There are timelines for implementation attributed to each recommended step within each component area.
 Timelines and parties responsible for implementing each recommended step were determined by members of the Arvin Economic Development Strategy Advisory Committee with input from City of Arvin staff.